hanxi-guo/CIS412_AuraLab/docs/ai-suggestions-implementation.md

     {
       "text": "You won't believe our new drop!", "severity": "major",
-      "message": "CTA is vague; focus on the benefit.", "suggestions": [
+      "comment": "CTA is vague; focus on the benefit.", "suggestions": [
         {
-          "text": "Preview the new fall drop designed for weekend trips.", "rationale": "Names the drop and use-case.",
+          "text": "Preview the new fall drop designed for weekend trips.", "rationale": "Names the drop and use-case."
-          "confidence": 0.62,
-          "style": "more concrete"
         }
       ]
     }